thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 !["Figure 2: Elasto-plastic modelling of a cyclically loaded cavity in a cohesive-frictional material."](img/MCAS_disc_hole_cyclic_show_axes.png "Elasto-plastic modelling of a cyclically loaded cavity in a cohesive-frictional material.")

-Figure 2 shows the results of test simulation of a cavity in a cohesive-frictional material modelled by a non-associated plastic behaviour based on the Mohr-Coulomb yield criterion and subjected to a cyclically varying anisotropic stress field (see @Nagel2016 for a complete description and verification against an analytical
+Figure 2 shows the results of a test simulation of a cavity in a cohesive-frictional material modelled by a non-associated plastic behaviour based on the Mohr-Coulomb yield criterion and subjected to a cyclically varying anisotropic stress field (see @Nagel2016 for a complete description and verification against an analytical